Notable People

 That is not small work.
 Communities vanish in stages, first socially, then physically, then visually.
 Sweet interrupted that third disappearance.

-His gift was not simply that he arrived with a camera before the world was gone.
+His gift was larger than arriving with a camera before the world was gone.
 He understood the world he was seeing well enough to make it vivid for people who would come later and miss it.